 I’m not shooting for a promotion or even recognition.
 I just want to do something better.
 For me, the end goal of personal and professional development is leaving the world and those in it a little better off.

 Using the 70/20/10 rule

 True, taking more courses or getting more credentials is part of professional development.
 But research shows that we acquire professional development through the 70/20/10 rule.
-That rule says that we can attribute 10% to education, 20% to professional relationships (which has happened for me) and 70% to doing tough assignments.

 What professional development is: hard work